Abdominal Adhesions (Scar Tissue) (cont.)

 Can abdominal adhesions be prevented?

 Laparoscopic surgery avoids opening up the abdomen with a large incision.
-Instead, the abdomen is inflated with gas while special surgical tools and a video camera are threaded through a few, small abdominal incisions.
+Instead, the abdomen is inflated with gas (carbon dioxide) while special surgical tools and a video camera are threaded through a few, small abdominal incisions.
 Inflating the abdomen gives the surgeon room to operate.